binhanle/keyboard-snooping/docs/index.md

 ---

 # Keyboard Snooping from Audio and Accelerometer Data
-UCLA ECE M202A Project, Fall 2019
+UCLA ECE 209AS Project, Winter 2020

 ## Table of Contents
 * [Authors](#authors)